h2oai/tutorials/DriverlessAI/automatic-ml-intro-tutorial/automatic-ml-intro-tutorial.md

 - Ensuring fairness in algorithmic decision-making
 - Model documentation

 Third, there is plenty of real work already happening in this field.
 There is an area known as [FAT, for Fairness, Accountability, and Transparency](http://www.fatml.org/), and [XAI for explainable AI](https://www.darpa.mil/program/explainable-artificial-intelligence), and numerous other outlets that are surfacing applicable technologies, such as the [2018 AI for Finance Services Workshop](https://sites.google.com/view/feap-ai4fin-2018/schedule?authuser=0) at the NeurlPS conference.
 Depending on your industry, you will likely hear or see other terms, conferences, workshops, or white papers on similar topics.
 Generally speaking, researchers and product vendors are already working on the problem of how to build understanding and trust in AI and machine learning systems.
 Bottom line: a lot of brilliant people are thinking about this today, and some of their work is already usable!
-(If you are reasonably technical and interested in this topic in more depth, I suggest reading *An Introduction to Machine Learning Interpretability, An Applied Perspective on Fairness, Accountability, Transparency, and Explainable AI* by Patrick Hall and Navdeep Gill, published by [O’Reilly Media](https://www.safaribooksonline.com/library/view/an-introduction-to/9781492033158/)).
+(If you are reasonably technical and interested in this topic in more depth, we suggest reading *An Introduction to Machine Learning Interpretability, An Applied Perspective on Fairness, Accountability, Transparency, and Explainable AI* by Patrick Hall and Navdeep Gill, published by [O’Reilly Media](https://www.safaribooksonline.com/library/view/an-introduction-to/9781492033158/)).

 #### Some Techniques

-To actually get started with machine learning interpretability, I would begin by understanding the goal.
+To actually get started with machine learning interpretability, we can begin by understanding the goal.
 You want to use AI and machine learning models because they will help you make more objective, data-driven, higher-value decisions that can help your business.
 You need to trust that these models are making the right choices because you, and people like you, are ultimately accountable for the decisions.
 Generally speaking, business people feel they can trust a machine learning model when they have an understanding of why that model is making a particular prediction and when it behaves as expected in realistic test or simulation scenarios.
 When a model deviates from our knowledge of our business, we also want to understand why.
 Below are some of the best-known techniques you can use to develop understanding and trust in AI so that you can scale your AI adoption.

 ### General Approaches